HWQuantum/Charged-Particle-Denoising/Camphor_experiment/README.txt

 This folder contains the code implementation and trained models used for the project.
 The following describes how to generate training data and perform the training and evaluation on the captured results.
-Packaged with the code we include our real data.
+We provide data and checkpoints at https://researchportal.hw.ac.uk/en/datasets/dataset-for-artificial-neural-networks-for-noise-removal-in-data-.

 ==Generating Training Data==